jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 I’ve indicated that `Framework Adapter Test Case` interacts with `Framework Adapter`, since it may not have access to the `External Framework` elements.
 If it does, then it could interact with it. `Business Contract Test Double` emulates `Business Logic` so that we can confirm `Framework Adapter` behavior.

-This will test most Adapter mapping behavior from the Framework to the Contract, it’s not quite CDC Testing.
+This will test most Adapter mapping behavior from the Framework to the Contract; it’s not quite CDC Testing.
 While we may know some Framework behaviors from documentation or previous experience, it may be difficult to replicate it in this type of test.

 ### Provider Adapter
 We don’t want `Business Logic` to have a direct dependency upon an `External Provider` either, so an Adapter will work here as well.